-David Proud is Director Emeritus of Black Sheep Harmony and is a Life Member of the Chorus.
+David Proud remains as Director Emeritus of Black Sheep Harmony, and is a Life Member of the Chorus.
 He has a wealth of experience in directing and coaching choirs in several different genres.
 David was the driving force behind the creation of Black Sheep Harmony in 2012 and nurtured and led the chorus for its first eight years.
 He cites developing Black Sheep Harmony as one of the most enriching experiences, and says “They are simply such a lovely group of people who love what they do and share my passion for continually striving for improved vocal technique”.
 Although David decided to hang up his ‘conducting baton’, he remains a key part of our management and may yet appear as guest Director on occasion.

 With a lifetime’s involvement in music, David’s early background was in classical choral fields, but having discovered barbershop music in America, he has become a lifelong fan of the genre and close harmony singing.
 Over the years, he has directed two male and two ladies choruses, sung bari and bass in quartet and appeared on the international stage.
 David continues to perform with a number of quartets/choruses, including Endeavour, The Bristol Mix and BS4.